jepegit/cellpy/docs/examples_and_tutorials/basic_interactions/02_read_cell_data.rst

 If you prefer, you can obtain the same by using ``cellpy.cellreader.CellpyCell`` object directly.
 However, we recommend using the ``cellpy.get`` method.
-But just in case you want to know how to do it:
+But just in case you want to know how to do it...

 First, import the cellreader-object from ``cellpy``: